Committees and officers

 For example, the following committees would meet the requirement that most of the committee members must be members of the society:

-- Y Soccer Club is an incorporated society whose members are all individuals and whose committee has 5 positions.
-3 of the people on that committee are members of Y Soccer Club, and 2 are not.
+- Y Soccer Club is an incorporated society whose members are all individuals and whose committee has five positions.
+Three of the people on that committee are members of Y Soccer Club, and two are not.

 - Z National Federation is an incorporated society whose members are all incorporated societies.
-The committee of the Z National Federation has 5 positions.
-4 member societies each have one representative on the committee, and the 5th position on the committee is filled by a lawyer who is not a member of the Federation.
+The committee of the Z National Federation has five positions.
+Four member societies each have one representative on the committee, and the fifth position on the committee is filled by a lawyer who is not a member of the Federation.

 Officers